• Skip to primary navigation

 • 3 cloves garlic (peeled)

-• 8 sprigs fresh thyme (rosemary and thyme are my preferred herbs, dried works well too)
+• 8 sprigs fresh thyme (rosemary and thyme are my preferred herbs with steak, sage and tarragon are good too)

 • 1 tablespoon butter